Special rates require proof of eligibility at check-in.

 Jim Saylor has been designing beautiful keepsakes for over 30 years on Kauai.
 Gems from around the world, including black pearls, diamonds and more, appear in his unusual settings.

-This is the big name in aloha wear for tourists throughout the Islands, and Hilo Hattie, The Store of Hawaii, Fashion Factory only has a store on Kauai.
-Located a mile from Lihue Airport, come here cool, comfortable aloha shirts and muumuu in bright floral prints, as well as other souvenirs.
+This is the big name in aloha wear for tourists throughout the Islands, and Hilo Hattie, The Store of Hawaii has only one store on Kauai.
+Located a mile from Lihue Airport, come here for cool, comfortable aloha shirts and muumuu in bright floral prints, as well as other souvenirs.
 Also, be sure to check out the line of Hawaii-inspired home furnishings. www.hilohattie.com.

 Once an old Hanalei schoolhouse, the Hanalei Center is now a bevy of boutiques and restaurants.
 You can dig through '40s and '50s vintage memorabilia, find Polynesian artifacts, or search for that unusual gift.
 Buy beach gear as well as island wear and women's clothing.
 Find a range of fine jewelry and paper art jewelry.
 There is a full service salon and a yoga studio in the two-story modern addition to the center, which also houses a well-stocked health food store.